Lindsey Buckingham Christine McVie: Release

-"Sleeping Around the Corner", the album's opening track, was previously included as a bonus track on the US digital edition of Buckingham's 2011 solo album, Seeds We Sow.
-McVie took an immediate liking to the track, prompting Buckingham to finish it off.

 Buckingham and McVie released a mini behind-the scenes documentary in May discussing the development of various tracks, including "On With the Show" and "Carnival Begin".
 McVie reflected on her experience in the studio coming out of her sabbatical from the music industry:

-"For me, this is all a fresh beginning.
-I didn't know myself I'd end up coming back into the band after so long: 16 years...I guess I've rediscovered my love for writing and my love for music.
-I seemed to have evolved quite organically because I've been sending Lindsey some rough demos; He's refined them and shaped them into some of our best material ever."
+"For me, this is all a fresh beginning...
+I've rediscovered my love for writing and my love for music.
+It seemed to have evolved quite organically because I've been sending Lindsey some rough demos, and he's refined them and shaped them into some of our best material ever."